 4. Oh, I do like to be beside the seaside.

 Sligo is home to so many beautiful beaches and is located on the stunning Wild Atlantic Way.
 Look out for the Wild Atlantic Way signs and visit one of the many beaches.
 Check out our post for inspiration.

 You can visit so many fantastic stables in Sligo, suitable for all levels and most ages.
 Choose from beach or forest rides.
 Check out our guide here.

 6. Go Walking

 There are so many different walks in Sligo for all levels of fitness and abilities, choose from forest or coastal walks, urban or rural walks, mountain climbs and more check Sligo Walks for details.
 Take a walk on the dark side with the Sligo Dark Tales Walking Tour.

 Seatrails run guided walks in County Sligo, you will hear the history from a maritime archaeologist.
 Go walking up the Caves of Keash and check out the village and also nearby Ballymote Castle.

 7. Off to the market

 Sligo is home to many markets.
-On Saturday you can visit Sligo Farmers Market at the IT, the Rathcormac artisan food and craft market, Beltra Country Market and Drummartin Market in South Sligo.
+On Saturday you can visit Sligo Farmers Market at the IT, the Rathcormac artisan food and craft market, Beltra Country Market and Achonry Farmers Market.
 On Sunday the Strandhill people’s market is on at Sligo airport.
 The new Collooney Market is on every Sunday from 11am – 3pm at the Teeling Centre.
 Cliffoney Market is on the first and third Sunday of the month.
 All the markets are the perfect places to pick up gifts and try some fabulous food.

 8. Immerse yourself in a seaweed bath.